Central vacuum cleaner: Installation

-Another piping option, which is becoming popular in commercial applications and with DIYer's, is "Schedule 40" standard 2-inch plumbing pipe.
-The main advantage of plumbing pipe is widespread availability, slightly larger diameter, and thicker walls.
-The thicker material increases durability and ruggedness in installations where pipe runs are exposed to mechanical damage or abuse (although this has rarely been reported as a problem with thinwall piping).
-The primary disadvantage is that the thicker material makes pipe less flexible, heavier, and somewhat more difficult to work with.
+Another piping option, which has been used in commercial applications and with DIYers, is "Schedule 40" standard 2-inch plumbing pipe.
+The main advantage of plumbing pipes is widespread availability, slightly larger diameter, and thicker walls.
+The thicker material increases durability and ruggedness in installations where pipe runs are exposed to mechanical damage or abuse (although this has rarely been reported as a problem with thin-wall piping).
+The primary disadvantage is that the thicker material makes the pipe less flexible, heavier, and somewhat more difficult to work with.
 The thicker pipe walls increase the outside diameter of the pipe to 2+3/8 in, requiring fittings designed for this.
-To use plumbing pipe for central vacuum installations, special adapters (available from many central vacuum retailers) are required to connect the plumbing pipe to the central vacuum inlets and power unit.
+To use plumbing pipes for central vacuum installations, special adapters (available from many central vacuum retailers) are required to connect the plumbing pipe to the central vacuum inlets and power unit.
+However, every manufacturer of central vacuums currently recommends use of specialized vacuum tubing conforming to the American Standard of Testing and Materials (ASTM) Ruling F2158 as recommended by the Uniform Building Code (UBC), to reduce the risk of clogging.

-Occasionally, the owner of a new house under construction may choose to preinstall vacuum piping and control wiring in the walls, but to defer purchase of the central unit, hose, and tools to reduce cash flow requirements.
-Installing piping and wiring for a central vacuum in new construction is definitely much easier if done before the drywall and other wall finishes.
-The short-term cost savings of deferring full system completion should be weighed against the great convenience of having a functional vacuum system, especially during the commissioning and move-in period, which generate more than the usual amount of debris to be cleaned up.
+Occasionally, the owner of a new house under construction may choose to preinstall vacuum piping and control wiring in the walls but defer the purchase of the central unit, hose, and tools to reduce cash flow requirements.
+Installing piping and wiring for a central vacuum in new construction is much easier if done before the drywall and other wall finishes.
+The short-term cost savings of deferring full system completion should be weighed against the great convenience of having a functional vacuum system, especially during the commissioning and move-in period, which generates more than the usual amount of debris to be cleaned up.